BradleyC/docs_canopy/docs/index.md

 # Curation
 Curation of content on the platform takes place through voting, beginning with boosting and burning.

-Canopy uses Quadratic Voting (Recently popularized by Glen Weyl and Eric Posner) to rank votes.
-A member must pay for each vote, and a member may vote as many times as they wish.
+Canopy uniquely allows Quadratic Voting (Recently popularized by Glen Weyl and Eric Posner) to rank votes.
+This system requires a member to pay for each vote, and a member may vote as many times as they wish.
 However, each additional vote costs more than the last, increasing exponentially.

 ```
 cost = votes^2